MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/notifications-badges.md

 1. Subscribe to a messaging service using the [Push API][MDNPushApi].
 1. Display a toast message when a message is received from the service using the [Notifications API][MDNNotificationsApi].

 Just like with Service Workers, the push notification APIs are standards-based APIs.
 The push notification APIs work across browsers, so your code should work everywhere that PWAs are supported.
-For more information about delivering push messages to different browsers on your server, navigate to [Web-Push][NPMWebPush].
+For more information about delivering push messages to different browsers on your server, go to [Web-Push][NPMWebPush].

 The following steps have been adapted from the Push Rich Demo in [Service Worker Cookbook][ServiceWorkerCookbookPushRichDemo] provided by Mozilla, which has many useful Web Push and service worker recipes.